 The employer should notify the payroll administrator that the employee has joined the main or 50/50 section of the Scheme.
 They should also tell payroll the appropriate contribution rate, unless this process has been automated.
 Note that any reduction in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work at the point when the person opts into the 2014 Scheme are to be disregarded when determining the appropriate employee contribution rate.

 Having determined the appropriate employee contribution rate for a member who has opted into the Scheme, the employer must provide the same information as they provide to any other new entrant.
-See the end of Section 2A.
+See Informing employees about their contribution rate.

 5. Automatic enrolment